SigitaOtter/CustomerSegmentation/README.md

 # Customer Segmentation - Project

+Project is based on a dataset of fake raw events data. <br>

 ## Customer Segmentation & RFM

 Please find the following materials about solution for RFM project: